-The ultrasound waves are focused on a small spot in the brain, the ventral intermediate nucleus of the thalamus (VIMI), considered responsible for tremors.
+The ultrasound waves are focused on a small spot in the brain, the ventral intermediate nucleus of the thalamus (VIM), considered responsible for tremors.
 The temperature at the target rises high enough to create a small ablation or burn, providing a therapeutic effect.

 The MRI is the eyes of the treatment, enabling the physician to plan, guide and target the area for treatment.
 It also acts like a thermometer, providing continuous temperature monitoring to verify that only the targeted tissue is destroyed.